-This Is The Trump Administration's Plan For Dealing With Russia
+The Trump Administration Has A New Plan For Dealing With Russia

 “[Why] would we even consider the return of those dachas as part of any discussions that we’re having with them?” asked New Hampshire Democratic Sen. Jeanne Shaheen.

-Tillerson said the potential return of the dachas would be discussed as part of a larger discussion about getting the US-Russia relationship back on track, an approach he formulated after his April meetings with Putin and Russian Foreign Minister Sergey Lavrov in Moscow.
+Tillerson said the potential return of the dachas would be discussed as part of a larger conversation about getting the US-Russia relationship back on track — an approach he formulated after his April meetings with Putin and Russian Foreign Minister Sergey Lavrov in Moscow.

 “I came out of those meetings and I said our relationship is at the lowest level it’s been at since the Cold War and it’s spiraling down,” Tillerson told Shaheen.
 “The two greatest nuclear powers in the world can not have this kind of a relationship.
 We have to stabilize it and we have to start finding a way back.”

-While the larger goal is to win better cooperation with Russia on the crises in Syria and Ukraine, Tillerson said the two sides would begin working on a more modest “list of things that have been problematic for both of us.”
+While the larger goal is to secure better cooperation with Russia on the crises in Syria and Ukraine, Tillerson said the two sides would begin working on a more modest “list of things that have been problematic for both of us.”
 On the US side, State Department officials are seeking permits for a US consular office in St. Petersburg, Tillerson said, and to put an end to the harassment of US embassy officials in Moscow.
 Russian officials, meanwhile, have been increasingly adamant in demanding the immediate return of the dachas.

 Tillerson said US officials may be willing to allow Russian officials access to the compounds if they can ensure that they are not used for intelligence collection.
-Tillerson said he told the Russians the US is aware of its past espionage practices at the compound.
+Tillerson said he told the Russians the US is aware of its past espionage practices at the compounds.
 “We know what you were doing there,” he said.
 “We’re not going to allow you to continue to do that.”

 John Hudson is a Foreign Affairs Reporter for BuzzFeed News and is based in Washington, DC.